 Project Overview

-Voters approved a new franchise agreement with Xcel Energy in November 2020.
-By passing the franchise agreement, voters also approved a new partnership between the city and Xcel Energy.
+In November 2020, voters paused the community’s municipalization efforts and approved a new franchise with Xcel Energy.
+By passing the franchise agreement, voters also approved a partnership between the City of Boulder and Xcel Energy.

 Governance